IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/_posts/2017-10-19-assessing-Mimi-Andersons-World_Record-run-part-I.md

 Unfortunately, within the first few weeks, questions surrounding Mimi's attempts had surfaced, largely as a result of failures in the tracker.
 There are contradicting reports about what happened in this time, and I don't pretend to understand all of them.
 Mimi's crew claim that the issues were due to lack of coverage, whilst RaceDrone's founder Richard Weremuik claims that the trackers were intentionally turned off.
 If Richard's claims are correct, it raises a lot of serious concerns.

-In addition, there have been several other events that have received a lot of criticism, including against the reaction of Mimi's fans to questions of her integrity ("trolls", "haterz gonna hate", etc.), and an incident whereby a stalker presumed (by Mimi's crew) to be a poster on the LetsRun forum being arrested, despite no record of an arrest being found and no poster admitting to it (which they likely would).
+In addition, there have been several other events that have received a lot of criticism, including against the reaction of Mimi's fans to questions of her integrity ("trolls", "haterz gonna hate", etc.), and an incident whereby a stalker presumed (by Mimi's crew) to be a poster on the LetsRun forum was arrested, despite no record of an arrest being found and no poster admitting to it (which they likely would).
 Since then, the [whole run has been torn apart](http://www.letsrun.com/forum/flat_read.php?thread=8390477), and in particular she is now accused of faking the only source of data that is consistently available for review - [her Strava data](https://www.strava.com/athletes/13566252).

 # Get to the point
 There are definitely things to do with this whole affair that I cannot comment on, such as the Race Drone incident and the arrest report.
 I also agree with many of the detractors that Sandy’s set up seems to be a far more open approach, and seems to be a good gold standard to use in the future.
-You will get no arguments from me that mistakes were made and things should have been differently.
+You will get no arguments from me that mistakes were made and perhaps things should have been done differently.
 But I genuinely believe that Mimi went out to the USA in the belief that what she had planned was foolproof and would cover all bases and supply the necessary evidence to convince anybody that might choose to look into it.
 Any mistakes were a result of the fact that Mimi has limited knowledge of technology - by her own omission she is a Luddite.
-Having said that, it is clear that the focus is on satisfying primarily the requirements of Guinness, which most runners in my experience consider to be very weak.
+Having said that, it is clear that the focus was on satisfying primarily the requirements of Guinness, which most runners in my experience consider to be very weak.

 However, what does concern me is the insinuation of fabricating her data, so I want to tackle some of these allegations to see if I can help defend her reputation.
 If I do find evidence of fabrication, so be it.
 But the idea that "data can be faked therefore we cannot believe any of it" is absurd.
 All data can be faked.
 Of course they can.
 But if we followed this impetus to discount all data out of hand, then scientific research would very quickly stall.
 What we have here is a peer review process - of course the burden of proof is on Mimi to provide evidence of her claims, but she has done that with daily Strava uploads (already a big improvement over Rob Young).
 If you subsequently suspect the data are forged, the onus is on you to show evidence of that.